mirix/galiciaincoronavirusland/README.md

 # galiciaincoronavirusland

 Python scripts to analyse current COVID-19 data

 This Python script downloads COVID-19 data from two different sources (labelled as "raw"):
     + Information about the Spanish Autonomous Communities from the Spanish Ministry of Health
-    + Worldwide information from the European Centre for Disease Prevention and Control (ECDC) The data is only updated once per day, so there is no need in rerunning this more often Should you want to replot the data, please, use the auxiliary plot script Which works on the output CSV produced by this script It keeps only deceases data
+    + Worldwide information from the European Centre for Disease Prevention and Control (ECDC) The data is only updated once per day, so there is no need in rerunning this more often It keeps only deceases data
 It converts it to cumulative format (per day)
 And to relative figures (deaths per million inhabitants)